SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 The ATtiny861 has a surprisingly sophisticated ADC, one more advanced than many ATmega parts, with many differential channels, most with selectable gain.
 As of ATTinyCore 2.0.0, these are available through analogRead!
 When used to read a pair of analog pins in differential mode, the ADC normally runs in unipolar mode: The voltage on the positive pin must be higher than that on the negative one, but the difference is measured to the full precision of the ADC.
 It can be put into bipolar mode, where the voltage on the negative side can go below the voltage on the positive side and generate meaningful measurements (it will return a signed value, which costs 1 bit of accuracy for the sign bit).
 This can be enabled by calling the helper function `setADCBipolarMode(true or false)`.
 On many AVR devices with a differential ADC, only bipolar mode is available.

 ### ADC Reference options
 The ATtiny x61-series has two internal references, one of which can (optionally) use the AREF pin with an external capacitor for improved stability.
 It can also use an external reference voltage or the supply voltage.
-For historical reasons, there are several aliases available for some of these options.
+For historical reasons, there are several aliases available for some of these options; these are deprecated.

 | Reference Option   | Reference Voltage           | Uses AREF Pin        | Aliases/synonyms                         |
 |--------------------|-----------------------------|----------------------|------------------------------------------|
 | `DEFAULT`          | Vcc                         | No, pin available    |                                          |